Rodolfo Castro Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 13th-ranked team ERA among all league pitching staffs (4.09).
+- The Cubs have a 3.98 team ERA that ranks 11th among all MLB pitching staffs.

-- The Cubs allow the fifth-fewest home runs in baseball (72 total, one per game).
+- The Cubs allow the second-fewest home runs in baseball (72 total, one per game).

-- The lefty's last appearance came on Thursday against the Pittsburgh Pirates, when he went six innings, surrendering five earned runs while allowing nine hits.
+- The righty's most recent appearance came on Friday against the Baltimore Orioles, when he threw five innings, surrendering two earned runs while allowing five hits.

+- The 33-year-old has put up a 3.18 ERA and 5.1 strikeouts per nine innings in five games this season, while allowing a batting average of .226 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.